KadeMorton/Xenshana/world_building_document.md

 Commonly known as the FPC or The Coalition, the syndicate is composed of Dreamers, those that share their bodies with Dreamers and those that work closely with the Dreamers.
 As well as offering their knowledge and wisdom to many other syndicates through delegates, the Fènghuáng-Phoenix Coalition also maintain a strong relationship with the different organisations maintaining the memory vault network and the Dream itself.
 The FPC sees themselves as facilitators, connecting humanity to the Dream and its benefits.

 ## Figures
-Below are some of the best known figures from Xarishama, past and present.
+Below are some of the best known figures from Xenshana, past and present.
 Due to the Dream, past is a relative concept as people can come back to continue the roles they had in life, or take up entirely new ones.

 ### Unhu Collective
 * Rumali Vonumba – Leader of the African Concurrence during the high war